ripmge/mgs/readme.md

 ## Architecture

 Each Windows lab host is a Docker container running a QEMU/KVM VM.
-MGS injects bridge/tap networking and bootstrap logic at container runtime while keeping the upstream `dockurr/windows` image otherwise unchanged.
+MGS injects bridge/tap networking and bootstrap logic through a custom entrypoint while keeping the original `dockurr/windows` image otherwise unchanged.

 Key behavior:

-- The container joins the Docker bridge network with a fixed container IP.
+- Container gets a fixed IP on the Docker network.
-- The Windows guest gets its own fixed VM IP on the same lab subnet.
+- Windows gets its own fixed VM IP on the same lab subnet.
-- `/entrypoint-bridge.sh` prepares bridge/tap networking inside the container.
+- `/entrypoint-bridge.sh` prepares networking inside the container (brigde/tap).
-- `/oem/install.bat` or `/install.bat` provides per-VM bootstrap logic.
+- `install.bat` prepares each VM by enabling WinRM and setting static IP and firewall.
-- `/storage` is a named Docker volume containing the persistent VM disk.
+- `/storage` is a named Docker volume where the VM files live.
-- The original upstream entrypoint is executed after MGS prepares networking.
+- The custom entrypoint hands over to the original entrypoint.

 ```text
 ┌──────────────────────────────────────────────────────────────────────┐